opendatamesh-initiative/odm-site-platform/docs/architecture/odm-cli/registry.md

 ```

 * **name**: Upload Data Product Version
-* **description**: Publish a Data Product Version given the Git repository that store its description objects.
+* **description**: Publish a Data Product Version given the Git repository that stores its description objects.
 The command will interactively ask the user the following information:
     * SSH URI of the Git repo
     * Designated branch of the Git repo (default: `main`)
     * Relative path inside the Git repo of the root JSON descriptor of the Data Product Version object